 - Diploma in Engineering Manufacture.

-- In addition to this apprentices will be required to complete the Engineering Foundation
+- In addition to this apprentices will be required to complete an HNC (Higher National Certificate) in Engineering

 Higher apprentices build upon their craft based expertise by taking on a technical leadership role by organising work and the identification and prevention of problems.

 An apprenticeship programme is delivered via a mixture of on and off the job training, whereby you can apply your skills in real work contexts.

 The apprenticeship programme usually consists of the following elements: